Education

 10:10 a.m., in Room 239

-Join us we explore what it means to live out our faith through conversation with scripture and tradition, contemporary books, and, most important, one another.
-All are welcome!
+Join us as we learn what it means to live out our faith through conversation with scripture and tradition, contemporary books, and, most importantly, one another.

 10:10 a.m., in Room 368